 Master of Public Policy

 A four-year joint degree program is offered in law and global affairs leading to an M.P.P. degree in global affairs and a J.D. degree in law through Yale Law School and the Jackson School of Global Affairs.
 To complete the joint degree, students must complete the requirements for the Global Affairs degree, though only a total of 12, not 16, courses are required.
 None of these courses may be Law courses.
 Students must also petition the Law School’s Special Course of Study committee and complete the requirements for the J.D. degree.

 It is possible to combine study for the J.D. and Ph.D. degrees.
 The total time in residence and the details of each program of study must be taken up with the Graduate School, the director of graduate studies in the relevant department, and the Law School.
 Students interested in such a program must be admitted to the two schools separately.
 They may apply to both simultaneously or, having been admitted to the Law School or the Graduate School, may apply for admission to the other program.
 Ordinarily, the Law School encourages a joint-degree candidate to complete the J.D. within four years.
 Inquiries concerning joint J.D.–Ph.D. programs should be directed to the appropriate associate dean.
 The deadline for application to Ph.D. programs is early in January.

 J.D.-Ph.D. in Finance

 This joint-degree program is intended for students wishing to pursue a career in business law teaching.
-The program is structured to permit course requirements to be completed in four years.
+The program is structured to permit course requirements to be completed in five years.
 The expectation is that law students will apply for admission in their first year of law school, but they may apply at any time.

 For program details, including application instructions, please visit the J.D.-Ph.D. in Finance page.